 COMMENTS: The Yassan are a nomadic people displaced during the aftermath of The Great Disaster.
 They are skilled in technomancy, a branch of the occult sciences that is practically unknown to Talislantans of the New Age.
 Yassan are able to repair, assemble, disassemble, or modify just about anything that has working parts, including the most complex windship levitationals and essence accumulators.
 Their fees are high (see SALARIES FOR HIRELINGS), but their speed and skill are unsurpassed.
+Yassan are in great demand in civilized regions, where their clans lingte data are served, instruction of all functions are entered as and the most or server.
+There is and the server states pressed to the server of the serv

-Yassan are in great demand in civilized regions, where their clans (extended family businesses) are involved in maintenance, engineering, and construction.
+(extended family businesses) are involved in maintenance, engineering, and construction.